|

 Business Document

 Forms abound these days.
-They’re everywhere – online, in books, in
+They’re everywhere—online, in books, in

 software.
 Today, anyone can access countless

-time and court-tested business agreement forms, including you!
+time-and-court-tested business agreement forms, including you!
 Professional business writers like us access

 form archives as a tool of our trade, and all lawyers routinely rely on prescribed

 forms.
-Forms in their own archives, form
+Forms in their own archives, form-generating software, online services, books, etc.

 Being time